-EFFECT OF A LEAVE OF ABSENCE ON REFUNDS
+EFFECT OF LEAVE OF ABSENCE ON REFUNDS

 If a student does not return from an approved leave of absence (when applicable) on the date indicated on the written request, monies will be refunded.
 The refund calculation will be based on the student's last date of attendance.
-The DOD is the date the student was scheduled to return.
+The date of determination is the date the student was scheduled to return.

-TIMEFRAME WITHIN WHICH INSTITUTION IS TO ISSUE REFUNDS
+TIME FRAME WITHIN WHICH INSTITUTION IS TO ISSUE REFUNDS

-Institutional policy is to issue refunds no later than 30 days after the DOD, unless federal or state requirements provide for a shorter time period that is more favorable to the student.
+Institutional policy is to issue refunds no later than 30 days after the date of determination, unless federal or state requirements provide for a shorter time period that is more favorable to the student.